logicent/crudle/README.md

 ### Roadmap
 _Now:_
-- [ ] Email sending with attachment option for documents and reports
+- [ ] Email templates and email sending with attachment option for documents and reports
-- [ ] Email templates and email digest of recent user activity
 - [ ] Improve all the end-user system tools options and performance

 _Next:_
+- [ ] Increase the UI layout width, add a pinable sidebar and editable menus
 - [ ] Upgrade to latest Yii2 using PHP 8+ and MySQL 8+ with Fomantic UI 2.8+
-- [ ] Change the UI layout to full-width with primary and secondary sidebars
 - [ ] Create Yii extensions for the tools and starter kit as composer packages

 _Later:_